mrvruj/c5v/README.md

     Mortality fraction in both locations
     Increase (>100%) or decrease (<100%) in LOS for those who die

-In this new version with capacity and ventilators (C4 à C5V), there are additional inputs:

-    Total number of available med/surg and critical care beds, as well as ventilators An input for the overall number of patients per ventilator, to accommodate vent splitting (which is being done in NYC already)
-    LOS by outcome and mortality fractions, as above, for patients who do not have immediate access to a ventilator but need one.

 The distributed version is called “hypothetical” because I put in a purely fictional population.

 Modeling methodology